4vedi/IDENTIFY-APPARELS-WITH-IMAGE-CLASSIFICATION/README.md

 # UPLOAD IN PROGRESS.
+NOTE: THIS WASN'T A PERSONAL PROJECT BUT DEVELOPED DURING A COMPETITION.
+ALSO, THE DATASET WAS PROVIDED BY THEM ONLY.<br><br>
 # IDENTIFY-APPARELS-WITH-IMAGE-CLASSIFICATION
 Identify and categorise the apparels into the correct categories (Shoe, Top, Trouser etc.) using just the image of the apparel.